cloudposse/docs/content/tools/aws-vault.md

 # Installation

-You can install `aws-vault` locally, allowing you to authorize to AWS and preform AWS cli actions.
+You can install `aws-vault` locally, allowing you to authorize to AWS and perform AWS cli actions.

 ## OSX Installation